OpenNBS/NoteBlockWorld/web/public/terms.md

 This is an agreement between Note Block World (Us, the Website, and/or the Service) and You (the User).
 By using and submitting content to Note Block World, you agree to these Terms and Conditions.
 We have aimed to keep these terms simple and easy to understand.

-These Terms are inspired by [Automattic’s Terms of Service](https://wordpress.com/tos/) and are released under the [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license (CC BY-SA 4.0).
-You may freely use and modify these Terms for your own purposes, provided you credit Note Block World and do not imply any affiliation with us!
+These Terms are adapted from the [Wordpress Terms of Service](https://wordpress.com/tos/) provided by [Automattic](https://automattic.com/), and are released under the [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license (CC BY-SA 4.0).
+You are free to reuse, adapt and repurpose these terms for your own use, provided you revise the document to reflect your actual practices.
+We'd also appreciate it if you credit us somewhere in your website!

 ### 1. Our Purpose

-Note Block World is an online service where you can browse, listen to, and download Note Block Studio song files.
-Additionally, it allows you to submit your creations to a public database, letting other users discover your music.
+Note Block World is an online service where you can browse, listen to, and download song files created in [Note Block Studio](https://opennbs.org/).
+Additionally, it allows you to submit your own creations to a public database, letting other users discover your music.

 ### 2. Your Account